By Tom Woitovich

 The only “firearm” that was found from the resulting search was essentially an “airsoft” toy.

 Now most of us probably realize that gun rights in Canada are very different from our rights here in the States.
-And we all know that our school administrators here make better decisions that those in Canada.
+And we all know that our school administrators here make better decisions than those in Canada.
 Or do they?
-Watching the news lately, I have seen a clear and consistent pattern of ignorance among not only our teachers and administrators, but also some law enforcement professionals.
-I realize that it's especially unpopular to pick on teachers, administrators or public servants these days, but come on people, start using some common sense.
-I'm sure my critical view of some educators and law enforcement professionals will be unpopular.
+Watching the news lately, I have seen a clear and consistent pattern of ignorance among not only our teachers and administrators but also some law enforcement professionals.
+I realize that it’s especially unpopular to pick on teachers, administrators, or public servants these days, but come on people, start using some common sense.
+I’m sure my critical view of some educators and law enforcement professionals will be unpopular.
 After all, they perform some very difficult jobs.
 We cannot, however, continue to let political correctness pervade our schools and infect our children.
 If this ignorance continues, it will ultimately cost us our constitutional rights.

 What is our role in all of this?
 What can we do?
-We can start by calling out this politically-correct rhetoric when we hear it.
-Let's let others know that we value our constitutional and religious principles and that we won't be bullied by their intolerance of our rights.
-We must vote for common sense-thinking candidates who have similar values – at every elected level – whether it's for school board or the presidency.
+We can start by calling out this politically correct rhetoric when we hear it.
+Let’s let others know that we value our constitutional and religious principles and that we won’t be bullied by their intolerance of our rights.
+We must vote for common sense-thinking candidates who have similar values – at every elected level – whether it’s for the school board or the presidency.